ucsb/campus-cloud-docs/docs/gcp/index.md

 ## GCP at UCSB

-The UCSB Campus Cloud GCP platform is built on a **Google Cloud Organization** with a structured folder hierarchy managed by the Cloud Team using HCP Terraform and Workload Identity Federation.
-Every project is provisioned inside a folder with organization-level policies and guardrails, giving teams a compliant starting point without manual security setup.
+The UCSB Campus Cloud GCP platform is organized as a **Google Cloud Organization** with a structured folder hierarchy managed by the Cloud Team.
+Every project is provisioned inside a folder with organization-level policies and guardrails, giving your team a compliant starting point without manual security setup.

 ---